 Volunteers from the parish visit the camps in teams; at any given time, there are six teams working on the ministry.
 The teams visit each camp at least once a week for several hours of meaningful interaction and service.
 They distribute food and warm jackets to the migrant workers to ensure they can maintain a decent quality of life.
 They also purchase and distribute over-the-counter medications, while connecting migrant workers with medical clinics that can help them.

 Some parishioners have been volunteering in the Campesino Ministry for the entirety of its 40 years of existence.
 With the support of Campesino Outreach, migrant workers residing in these camps have access to supplies to meet their needs continually, even when between cycles of agricultural work.

-Humanitarian Relief Efforts – (Ukraine, Haiti) Since the beginning of the war, the United Nations refugee agency reports that more than 4 million people have fled their homes in Ukraine, with Poland alone accepting more than a million refugees.
+Humanitarian Relief Efforts – (Ukraine, Haiti) Since the beginning of the war, the United Nations refugee agency reports that more than 8 million people have been forced to flee their homes in Ukraine, with Poland alone accepting more than a million refugees.

-In addition to their normal work, our Claretian brothers now serve the Ukraine humanitarian crisis as drivers, transporting mothers with children to the Polish border; organize food, clothing, and medicine; and provide money to those who fled with nothing.
+In addition to their normal work, the Claretian community now serve the Ukraine humanitarian crisis as drivers, transporting mothers with children to the Polish border; organize food, clothing, and medicine; and provide money to those who fled with nothing.
 They are doing their best to stay safe, but the situation could change at any moment.

 The Claretian Missionaries currently have three members working in the Ukrainian town of Truskavets, near the Polish border.
 Fr.
 Wojciech Kobylinski, CMF., Fr.
 Krzysztof Labedz, CMF, and Brother Marcin Kukus, CMF, have been helping refugees escape to Poland and supporting those who traveled west to flee the fighting in the east.